SoRo-KA/FirstEncounter/observations/insights.md

 - When the robot **extends its hand forward**, visitors tend to **hold and shake hands**, but the robot does not currently perform a shaking motion.
 - The robot was **approachable by both adults and children** — children who interacted with it appeared comfortable and felt safe.
 - When asking questions, **some visitors were unsure** if the robot was processing or had failed to understand.
 - They sometimes grew **slightly frustrated** when the robot responded with an incorrect or unrelated answer.
 - A few visitors appeared **hesitant to interact or speak** with the robot, likely due to uncertainty or shyness.
+- Visitors expecting the robot recognizing their gestures
+- Visitors expecting the robot recognizing and speeking several languages ex: Arabic
+- Some visitors expectating the robot has knowelge uptodate
+- Expecting the robot can adapt and respond based on custom requset
 ---

 ## 💡 Key Insights & Recommendations